-Lessons on finding your passion from NASCAR, charity, the classroom and the board room can put your job search on a different track.
+Lessons on finding your passion from charity, the classroom and the board room can put your job search on a different track.

 By Dan Coughlin

 I just love that phrase.
 It means, "reason for existence."
 If you want to maintain your enthusiasm and make the effective decisions necessary to accelerate your career, it is critical to take the time to clarify the purpose of your career, the purpose of your work group and the purpose of your organization.

 Being excited all day won't help you find a purpose in your work.
 Knowing the reason why you, your group and your organization do what you do will generate a steady flow of passion even in the worst of times as long as you really believe in the purpose of that work.
 If not, then find the work that has the purpose you want.

 My book, "The Management 500," is about management lessons from the history of auto racing.
 As I peeled back the layers of the auto-racing onion, I found a heart.
 A great, big, pulsating heart.

 The secret to the success of NASCAR, IndyCar and Formula 1 racing is passion.
 Drivers, engineers, mechanics, crew chiefs, crew members and fans alike derive incredible passion from a simple purpose: a desire to win the race.

 One of my favorite moments in my research was finding an original copy of Enzo Ferrari's 1964 autobiography.
 One sentence stands out above all the others.
 He wrote: